Seminars and Events

 The Bioinformatics pathway, the Biophysics Graduate Program, the Chemistry and Chemical Biology Graduate Program and the Pharmaceutical Sciences and Pharmacogenomics Graduate Program (QBC) hold an annual joint retreat in Monterey, California.
 The retreat spans two days and focuses on faculty research talks and a poster session.
 The retreat is typically held in December.

-The Integrative Program in Quantitative Biology (Bioinformatics and Biophysics) holds a one to two-day retreat off campus in San Francisco in the spring during which fourth year students from both programs present their research.
+The Biophysics program holds a one to two-day retreat off campus in San Francisco in the spring during which fourth year students from both programs present their research.

 Biophysics students participate in weekly research in progress talks for their peers and mentors.